YANANFENG/BIOLM0051-Introduction-to-Bioinformatics/README.md

 The tree will be generated on the EBI server and show the evolutionary relationships between the different samples.

-Contribution:
+Species Identified: Eubalaena japonica，Delphinapterus leucas，Thunnus thynnus，Dermochelys coriacea.

+Conclusion: The shipment contains illegal wildlife products protected under CITES.

+Author
+Yanan Feng

-This project was created and completed by Yanan Feng.
-If you have any questions or suggestions for improvements, feel free to contact me.
+If you have any questions, feel free to contact me.